Friends and family of mountain bike racers will attest to the boredom that comes right after the start of a cross-country (XC) mountain bike race.

 Not unlike MTB Enduro-style events, Short Track XC can include either dual heat formats, endurance grinders over as much as 60-minutes, or power laps that include 15-20 laps during a single race.

-All things race directors like to see.
+All things race promoters like to see.

-Spectators might come to cheer only their one racer, but if you can get them to stay to cheer on the other racers too.
+Spectators might only come to your race to cheer only their own racer, but the speed of a Short Track event might get them to stay to cheer on the other racers too.

 You just might create an experience that keeps both racers AND spectators coming back again and again.

 If you’re looking for something easy to build, promote, start, and direct, consider a Short Track Cross Country event.

 It just might be that special something you’ve been looking for.